nexioinformatica/coding-interview-challenges/README.md

 Compile all challenges to pdf

 ```
-$ ./all.sh
+$ make
 ```

+This will create a `.build` folder with pdfs inside.

-or compile only a single challenge
+Or compile only a single challenge

 ```
-$ source compile.sh
+$ make anagram.pdf
-$ help
+$ make angle-between-clock-hands.pdf
-Compile a readme to pdf.
-Allowd challnges are:
-  anagram
-  angle-between-clock-hands
-  time-slot-booking
-$ anagram
+$ make time-slot-booking.pdf
 ```

+Note: your system must support symlinks.

 ## Credits